mlabuda2/nf-tower-docs/docs/git/overview.md

 5. Enter your **Username** and **Access token**.

-6. Enter the **Repository base URL** for which the credentials should be applied (optional).
+6. Enter the **Repository base URL** for which the credentials should be applied (recommended).
 This option can be used to apply the provided credentials to a specific repository, e.g. `https://github.com/seqeralabs`.

 ### GitLab